 It is unclear how relevant or how much weight should be given to the PKT material given the likeness differences in the pictures.
 Pictures discrepancies extend to PT himself (and since there are many possible explanations).
 We know how PT looks today, but I can’t say he looks close to what he looked like in the early 2000s:

-PT looks more like this strategy guy from Blockstream than the person in the previous picture (in my opinion):
+PT looks more like a strategy guy from Blockstream

 Note how similar that name is to John Dillion and recall Jackson Palmer’s post.
 Note the plane peter was flying in the pic above (Hint: start with the person sitting behind PT in the plane picture).